You cannot copy content of this website, your IP is being recorded

 For many children, bedwetting represents a temporary delay in the maturation and development of control over the bladder and its nerves and muscles responsible for holding urine overnight.
 While most children achieve full toilet training by around age 5, bedwetting may persist for some between the ages of 5 and 7.
-Pediatric bedwetting treatment is available at Koala® Center for Sleep & TMJ Disorders.
+Our specialists offer pediatric bedwetting treatment at Koala® Center for Sleep & TMJ Disorders.
 For more information, please contact us or book an appointment online.
-We are conveniently located in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
-Visit us online today for directions to our leading healthcare clinics.
+We are conveniently located in Bloomington IL, Peoria/Dunlap IL, El Paso TX, and Wausau WI.

 Table of Contents: